Community learning and development

 For further information please get in touch with the Connected Communities team - their contact details are on this page.

 What is family learning?
 Children in Scotland spend approx. 85% of their waking time at home or in their communities and this provides a significant opportunity for learning.
 Family learning encourages family members to learn together, this includes intergenerational learning which is young and old learning from each other.
 Family learning activities helps parents to learn how to support their children’s learning whilst having fun.
 To find out about the Family learning opportunities in your community ask to speak to your local Community Development Officer.

 Community based adult learning

-Community-based adult learning takes place in different community settings and is delivered in a variety of ways.
+Community based adult learning takes place in different community settings and is delivered in a variety of ways.
 Community Learning and Development Services offers groups and courses on parenting, health and wellbeing and personal development.
-If you are interested in finding what groups and courses are on offer to develop new skills, build confidence and self-esteem then please contact your local Community Centre.
+If you are interested in finding out about the groups and courses on offer, to develop new skills, build confidence and self-esteem, contact your local community centre.